2025 Costa Rica Wildlife Photography Workshops

 ~Larry Baumgardt

-In this workshop, Dennis will not only help you get the shot, but he’ll also share tips and tricks you can use to capture the special moments of any wildlife encounter.
+In this workshop, we’ll not only help you get the shot, but we’ll also share tips and tricks you can use to capture the special moments of any wildlife encounter.
 You’ll look at everything from camera and tech settings to creative techniques – it’s the whole package, and I think you’ll really enjoy it.
-At each wildlife encounter, he’ll be there to guide you and assist in capturing those wall-hangers!
-Also, while he may take a shot here and there, during the workshop, he’s NOT there for his own photos, but for YOUR photos.
+At each wildlife encounter, we’re there to guide you and assist in capturing those wall-hangers!
+Also, while the guides may take a shot here and there, during the workshop, we’re NOT there for our own photos, but for YOUR photos.
 We’ve heard of nightmare workshops where the instructor was more interested in his or her own photos than that of the participants – that is NOT the case here.
 YOUR images are the priority for everyone involved.

 “We had a great trip to Costa Rica with Dennis Valverde as one of our guides along with Steve Perry.
 Dennis is very knowledgeable not only in the local flora and fauna and where to find them but in how to get the shot and what your settings need to be.
 His enthusiasm in helping people have the best photo workshop ever was evident every time we went out.
 He is extremely patient and works hard to make sure you have a memorable experience.